rnetonet/enviot/README.md

 ## Whats it is

-A very simple yet functional framework to monitor environment conditions using IOT.
+A very simple, yet functional, framework to monitor environment conditions using IOT.
-Applying MQTT for communication, a gateway as a FOG component and a layer of applications: storage, REST API and visualization.
+Split in three layers:

+**Perception**
+- Data collection from sensors

+**Middleware**
+- Intermediary storage
+- Communcation with application layer for data intermediary storage and communication with the application layer;

+**Application**
+- Storage
+- Visualization
+- REST API

 ## Dependencies